bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] Pride - flip all your coins to tails and freeze them.
 	- [ ] Envy - transform every other coin into a random coin and reflip them.
 	- [ ] Hope - you win the game.
+- [ ] Coin which is bad until Tetrobol.
+- [ ] Heads - flip all your coins on heads.
+Tails - flip all your coins on tails.